adrian-hintze/SnapSubset/README.md

 This is a WIP and much can still be done.
 If it gets worked on will depend on the success of [Snapp*!*](https://github.com/Rydion/Snapp) and other projects that may use SnapSubset.

-SnapSubset works by modifying [Snap*!*](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks)'s sourcecode, deleting part of it and rewriting the remaining subset to keep it functional.
+SnapSubset works by modifying [Snap*!*](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks)'s source code, deleting part of it and rewriting the remaining subset to keep it functional.
 Which parts get deleted is defined by the user using [info files](https://github.com/Rydion/SnapSubset#info-files).